 Watch an Example

 This example was done by a solo videographer prior to hiring us to produce the video.
 The on-camera talent is an employee but appears comfortable and knowledgeable.
 There are cut-away shots to show the action.
 Lastly, there is music in the background.
 The quality isn’t top notch, but the videographer did what the business asked them to do.
-All in all, this is a successful video in that it shows me how to replace a drive belt.
+All in all, this is a successful video in that it shows us how they use certain products to clean your home.

 Video Production Company